allardjun/Math227C/README.md

 Special dates

 - There will be no lecture Wednesday, April 17th (wk 3).
-Instead we will:
 - There will be no lecture Monday, May 13th (wk 7).
-Instead we will:
-- An out-of-class recorded lecture
-- Meet on June 7th (final exam slot) 1:30-3:30pm.
-This will not be an exam, but rather two regular in-class work sessions (Problem Set 11)
+- Instead we will have out-of-class recorded lectures that you will be responsible for watching.
+These will be released throughout the quarter.